kaisermann/aph/README.md

 3) aph identifies the type of the first entry (DOMTokenList) and creates a proxy which passes all functions to the DOMTokenList.prototype.
-The array will now be considered an Apheleia Wrapper.
+The array will now be considered an Apheleia Proxy.

 4) $$('div').classList.add('test-class','test-class-2')